Materials Ranked by Maximum Temperature (Inert)

 Boron Nitride (BN) is top of the charts when it comes to maximum temperature withstanding temperatures up to 2000℃.
 It also has outstanding thermal conductivity and has good machinability amongst other attributes.
 A close 2nd is Shapal Hi M Soft™ withstanding temperatures up to 1900℃ and also offering high mechanical strength and thermal conductivity.

 Boron Nitride (BN) is an advanced synthetic ceramic material available in solid and powder form.
-It has outstanding thermal conductivity and is easy to machine.
+It has outstanding thermal conductivity and is easy to machine whilst maintaining it’s electrical insulation properties.

 Shapal Hi M Soft™ - Machinable AlN

-Shapal Hi-M Soft is a hybrid type of machinable Aluminum Nitride (AlN) ceramic that offers high mechanical strength and thermal conductivity.
+Shapal Hi-M Soft is a hybrid type of machinable Aluminum Nitride (AlN) ceramic that offers high mechanical strength and thermal conductivity whilst maintaining it’s electrical properties.

 Silicon Carbide (SiC) – CeramaSil-C™